AFIT-R/afit-r.github.io/datawrangling/codebook.md

 - Consumer Complaints: [[Data](https://catalog.data.gov/dataset/consumer-complaint-database)] [[Codebook](https://cfpb.github.io/api/ccdb//)]

 The important thing to remember is that you need to identify the documentation that explicitly tells you about the data you are working with.
 If not then in your analysis you need to state what the implied meaning of the data is; however, you should also state that ambiguity may exist if a codebook can not be identified.
 With your final project, I expect you to explain the describe the source data you analyze and provide a citation (or URL link if possible) to the source database and codebook.

+### Exercise

+This [site](http://academic.udayton.edu/kissock/http/Weather/citylistUS.htm) contains files of daily average temperatures for 157 U.S. cities.
+Identify the following:

+1. Where does this data originate?
+2. How often are the data collected?
+3. How do they compute the "average daily temperatures"?
+4. How are missing data flagged in these data sets?
+5. Do they provide options for imputing missing data?